 When Rep. Tulsi Gabbard (D-HI) was first elected to Congress in 2012 amid an ocean of positive press, the Iraq War veteran seemed like a sure thing for a 2020 presidential run.
-But Gabbard’s 2020 campaign has, so far, been a nearly complete nonstarter — averaging under 1 percent in national polls.
+But her 2020 campaign has, so far, been a nearly complete nonstarter — averaging under 1 percent in national polls.

-That’s because the one-time progressive star has alienated many of her early supporters over her conservative stances on Islam and foreign wars.
+That’s because the onetime progressive star has alienated many of her early supporters over her conservative stances on Islam and foreign wars.

 But in the following years, Gabbard staked out foreign policy positions that shocked her allies.
-She joined Republicans in demanding that Barack Obama use the term “radical Islam.”
+She joined Republicans in demanding that President Obama use the term “radical Islam.”
 She was the member of Congress most willing to advocate for Syrian dictator Bashar al-Assad.
 She dubbed herself a “hawk” on terrorism.
 Reporters documented worrying ties to anti-LGBTQ groups — including one run by her father — and anti-Muslim Hindu nationalists.

 Gabbard has defenses of these positions, some more persuasive than others.
 She seems to have sincerely changed her mind on LGBTQ issues, defends her position on terrorism as a necessary response to the serious threat from jihadism to the United States, and argues that her outreach to the Syrian government is part of an effort to open up space for a peaceful solution to the conflict.